 - Emily Dickinson’s Reputation Totally Shifted in 1955

-- Scraps of Perfections: A new collection of Emily Dickinson’s work is crowned by its presentation
+- Scraps of Perfections: A new collection of Emily Dickinson’s work

 - Emily Dickinson’s Poems Reflect Specter of Slavery